aadil0o/Luganodes_Task_5/README.md

 # 4. State setup

-Visit a testnet explorer (opens new window)to find the block and hash for the current height - 1000.
+•Visit a testnet explorer (https://explorer.theta-testnet.polypore.xyz/)to find the block and hash for the current height - 1000.

-Set these parameters in the code snippet below: <BLOCK_HEIGHT> and <BLOCK_HASH>.
+•Set these parameters in the code snippet below: <BLOCK_HEIGHT> and <BLOCK_HASH>.